algoma-day-hikes-nokomis

 rock-candy-6

-My memories of this 1.5-kilometre climb will always revolve around a fall photoshoot.
+My memories of the 1.5-kilometre climb of Rock Candy Mountain will always revolve around a fall photoshoot.
 We took the first right, past the Tunnel Lake Trading Post, parked in a clearing and looked for a trail sign.
 I’d recruited Tom and Tracey McClelland and their daughter and son-in-law, Breanna and Shawn.
 None of us had been on the trail but expectations were high because we all knew we’d be hiking up along the top of the cliff to face the towers over Cummings Lake, part of the dramatic scenery along Highway 129 north of Thessalon.

 rock-candy-5